 While we should expect a lot from our association leaders, it’s also important to help them succeed.
 That means being involved.
 There is plenty of work to do in your association—and at all levels.
 Local leaders are always looking for members to serve on committees, to chair those committees, and to take on leadership roles.

-Page 13 of this edition of the NJEA Review lists candidates for town councils, school boards, freeholder boards, sheriff’s offices and other local and county positions.
+Read Page 13 of the December NJEA Review for lists of candidates for town councils, school boards, freeholder boards, sheriff’s offices and other local and county positions.
 Each of these candidates had NJEA members working on his or her behalf, and many of the candidates were NJEA members themselves.

 Your first step doesn’t have to include running for office, or even supporting a particular candidate.
 It can be as simple as putting town council and school board meetings on your calendar and showing up.